'Golden cross' for stocks doesn't always glitter

 Since 2000, the biggest drop yearly using a cross strategy would be 6 percent versus 38 percent for the index.
 In addition, the strategy topped the performance of the index 55 percent of the time.

-(Dow triggers golden cross link: tmsnrt.rs/2HvPWNE).
+(GRAPHIC: Dow triggers golden cross link - tmsnrt.rs/2HvPWNE).

 As a result, Stovall thinks the strategy could be feasible for an investor depending on what their goal is.